akira-cn/okeydb/README.md

 # AirDB Lite

-Airdb-lite is a light-weight document oriented NoSQL database based on local file storage.
+Airdb-lite is a light-weight document oriented NoSQL database based on local file-system.

+Pure JavaScript NoSQL database with no dependency.
+Flat file, JSON based document database, written by node.js.

 **Its api is compatible with the [aircode API](https://docs.aircode.io/reference/server/database-api).**